Actualizado Reviewed

 • Streamline Ryan White HIV/AIDS Program eligibility verification processes for uninsured and underinsured clients.

-Evaluate the patient’s knowledge about HIV infection, prevention, and treatment and, based on this assessment, provide HIV-related information.
+Evaluate an individual’s knowledge about HIV, HIV prevention, and HIV treatment and provide information based on this assessment.

-Identify facilitators, potential barriers to adherence, and necessary medication management skills both when starting ART and on an ongoing basis.
+Identify facilitators, potential barriers to adherence, and necessary medication management skills both when starting ART and thereafter.

-• Assess the patient’s cognitive competence and impairment.
+• Assess each individual’s cognitive competence and impairment.

-• Assess behavioral and psychosocial challenges, including depression, mental illnesses, trauma, levels of social support, levels of alcohol consumption and current substance use, nondisclosure of HIV serostatus, and stigma.
+• Assess behavioral and psychosocial challenges, including mental illnesses, trauma, social support levels, alcohol consumption, substance use, nondisclosure of HIV serostatus, and stigma.

 • Identify and address language and literacy barriers.